 - eight consecutive years.
-Vacancy appointments shall be made by the appointing authority for the remainder of the term of office. - Officers.
+Vacancy appointments shall be made by the appointing authority for the remainder of the term of office. - (f) Officers.
 The Charter Board shall annually elect a chair and a vice-chair from among its membership.
 In the absence of the chair, the vice-chair shall preside over the Charter Board's meetings.
-All members are voting members, and a majority of the Charter Board constitutes a quorum.
-The Charter Board shall adopt rules to govern its proceedings. - Meetings.
-Meetings of the Charter Board shall be held upon the call of the chair or (g) the vice-chair with the approval of the chair. - Expenses.
+A majority of the Charter Board constitutes a quorum.
+The Charter Board shall adopt rules to govern its proceedings. - (g) Meetings.
+Meetings of the Charter Board shall be held upon the call of the chair or the vice-chair with the approval of the chair. - (h) Expenses.
 Members of the Charter Board shall be reimbursed for travel and subsistence expenses at the rates allowed to State officers and employees by G.S.
-138-6(a). - Removal.
-Any member of the Charter Board, other than the Superintendent of Public Instruction and Lieutenant Governor, may be removed by a vote of at least two-thirds of the members of the Charter Board at any duly held meeting for any cause that renders the member incapable or unfit to discharge the duties of the office. - Office of Charter Schools.
-The Office of Charter Schools shall be the principal (i) administrative unit under the direction of the Charter Board.
-The Department of Public Instruction shall provide staff, offices, office equipment, and meeting space to the Charter Board and Office of Charter Schools. - Powers and Duties.
-The Charter Board shall have the following duties: (k) - (1) To provide technical assistance, through the Office of Charter Schools and the Department of Public Instruction, to charter school applicants and to charter schools that are approved under this Part. - To adopt rules in accordance with Article 2A of Chapter 150B of the (2) General Statutes regarding all aspects of charter school operation, including time lines, standards, and criteria for acceptance and approval of applications, monitoring of charter schools, and grounds for revocation of charters. - (3) To oversee the process for accepting and approving applications for charters and to make final approval of charter applications. - (4) To oversee the process for monitoring the operation of charter schools with the assistance and counsel of staff from the Department of Public Instruction. - To take any actions regarding a charter school, including renewals of (5) charters, nonrenewals of charters, and revocation of charters. - To undertake any duties and responsibilities consistent with the above (6) powers and duties and incident thereto. - The State Board shall have the authority to veto by a three-fourths vote any action adopted by vote of the Charter Board if the State Board's veto vote is taken within 45 days of the date the Charter Board voted to adopt the action.
+138-6(a). - (i) Removal.
+Any appointed member of the Charter Board may be removed by a vote of at least two-thirds of the members of the Charter Board at any duly held meeting for any cause that renders the member incapable or unfit to discharge the duties of the office. - (j) Office of Charter Schools.
+The Office of Charter Schools shall be the principal administrative unit under the direction of the Charter Board.
+The Department of Public Instruction shall provide staff, offices, office equipment, and meeting space to the Charter Board and Office of Charter Schools. - (k) Powers and Duties.
+The Charter Board shall have the following duties: - (1) To provide technical assistance, through the Office of Charter Schools and the Department of Public Instruction, to charter school applicants and to charter schools that are approved under this Part. - (2) To adopt rules in accordance with Article 2A of Chapter 150B of the General Statutes regarding all aspects of charter school operation, including time lines, standards, and criteria for acceptance and approval of applications, monitoring of charter schools, and grounds for revocation of charters. - (3) To oversee the process for accepting and approving applications for charters and to make final approval of charter applications. - (4) To oversee the process for monitoring the operation of charter schools with the assistance and counsel of staff from the Department of Public Instruction. - (5) To take any actions regarding a charter school, including renewals of charters, nonrenewals of charters, and revocation of charters. - (6) To undertake any duties and responsibilities consistent with the above powers and duties and incident thereto. - (1) The State Board shall have the authority to veto by a three-fourths vote any action adopted by vote of the Charter Board if the State Board's veto vote is taken within 45 days of the date the Charter Board voted to adopt the action."